GlobalBoost/ord-globalboost/docs/src/overview.md

 interest.

-In another sense though, ordinals were in fact created by Satoshi Nakamoto in 2009 when he mined the Bitcoin genesis block.
+In another sense though, ordinals were in fact created by Satoshi Nakamoto in 2009 when he mined the GlobalBoost genesis block.
 In this sense, ordinals, and especially early ordinals, are certainly of historical interest.

 Many ordinal theorists favor the latter view.
 This is not least because the